-Note: For those of you that have concerns with how Google is responding to rel=”nofollow” as of Mar 2020, the good news is, these changes have little to no impact on internal nofollow declarations.
+Note: For those of you that have concerns with how Google is responding to rel=”nofollow” as of Mar 2020, the good news is, these changes (opens in a new tab).
 Mr Mueller said so himself!

 Move along WordPress haters!
 WooCommerce is awesome.
 If a platform can dramatically bring down the barrier of entry to eCommerce tech for micro businesses / start ups and make it super-slick in doing so, that has to be a good thing in my book.

 However, SEO isn’t baked in to WooCommerce out of the box, so be sure to do your research and implement foundation eCommerce SEO where necessary.